Senate confirms former lobbyist Esper as secretary of defense

 Raytheon is the third-largest U.S. defense contractor.

 There has been no confirmed defense secretary since Jim Mattis resigned in December over policy differences with Trump.
-Many members of Congress from both parties had urged the Republican president to act urgently to fill the powerful position.
+Many members of Congress from both parties have urged the Republican president to act urgently to fill the powerful position.

 Senate Majority Leader Mitch McConnell called on members to support Esper as he opened the Senate on Tuesday morning.